 Effective Maker/Taker Strategy Explained

-In the crypto trading, market makers always buy coins at the bid prices and sell them to market takers at the ask prices.
+In crypto trading, market makers always buy coins at bid prices and sell them to market takers at asking prices.
 The bid price is always lower than the asking price to enable the market makers to leverage the spread which is normally the gap between the bid price and the asking price.
 Today, most cryptocurrency exchanges employ this model because many markets register high frequency trading which may result in diminishing liquidity and eventually price distortion.
-The model, therefore, acts security and prevents the market form being collapsed by the short-term traders who are always concerned with making huge short-term profits at the expense of the long-term traders.
+The model, therefore, acts securely and prevents the market from being collapsed by the short-term traders who are always concerned with making huge short-term profits at the expense of the long-term traders.

-Furthermore, this model charges maker-taker fees from the traders which are normally used to offset the unwelcome behaviour of most short-term traders.
+Furthermore, this model charges maker-taker fees from the traders which are normally used to offset the unwelcome behavior of most short-term traders.
 The fees help stabilize the market against collapse.
-Since the taker fees are normally higher than the maker fee because takers are presumed to be having the freedom of taking the price they want, this model normally discourages them from such practice with the intention of creating a well-balanced market for both makers and takers.
-Moreover, the maker-taker reserves some limit orders thereby enabling the price of the coin to steady.
+Since the taker fees are normally higher than the maker fee because takers are presumed to have the freedom of taking the price they want, this model normally discourages them from such practice with the intention of creating a well-balanced market for both makers and takers.
+Moreover, the maker-taker reserves some limited orders thereby enabling the price of the coin to steady.

 Therefore, the effective maker/taker model is that which charges lower fees for the market makers while charging higher for the market takers.
 For the takers whose orders normally go through immediately, they have to pay a higher amount to sustain the market.
 The makers, on the other hand, normally pay lower fees because their orders can take several hours before they are met; plus, they only get charged when their orders are met or matched.